Louise de Keroualle, the pretty schemer

 The pretty Louise, advised by ambassador in London Colbert de Croissy, started to seduce Charles II, so the English politic could turn in her favour… in the favour of France!

-English hated her, proof of that those verses wrote by Andrew Marvell :
+English hated her: see those verses written by Andrew Marvell :

 "That Kéroualle, that incestuous punk Made our most sacred sovereign drunk And drunk she let him give the buss Which still the kingdom's bound to curse."